khalilia2000/RESTful_Geocoder_API/README.md

   * flask

 ## Usage and Querying
-The Server API can be querried by using a GET method and specifying the `address` field, using the following URL syntax:
+The Server API can be queried by using a GET method and specifying the `address` field, using the following URL syntax:
 `HOST:PORT/geocode?address=ADDRESS`
 where,
 `HOST`: is the Host Server IP address that is specified during initiating the Server API.
-By default both implementations map to localhost (http://0.0.0.0) if HOST parameter is not specified during the initiation of the Server API.
+By default, both implementations map to localhost (http://0.0.0.0) if HOST parameter is not specified during the initiation of the Server API.
 `PORT`: is the Port that is specified during initiating the Server API.
-By default both implementations use Port 5000 if PORT parameter is not specified during the initiation of the Server API.
+By default, both implementations use Port 5000 if PORT parameter is not specified during the initiation of the Server API.
 `ADDRESS`: is the address that will be geocoded.

-The API returns a JSON object similat to below with `lat`, `long`, `status`, and `service_provider` fields.
+The API returns a JSON object similar to below with `lat`, `long`, `status`, and `service_provider` fields.
 ```
 {
   "lat": 49.2827291,